stenglein-lab/2017_GDW/Mapping_Assembly/mapping_assembly_exercise.md

 ~/Desktop/GDW_Apps/bowtie2/bowtie2-build boa_mtDNA.fasta boa_mtDNA_bt_index
 ```

 Confirm that you built the index.
-You should see a bunch of files named ending in bt2, like boa_mtDNA_bt_index.3.bt2
+You should see six files with names ending in bt2, like boa_mtDNA_bt_index.3.bt2
 ```
 ls -lh
 ```